List of historic properties in Two Guns, Arizona

 This is a list which includes a photographic gallery, of some of the remaining ruins of historic significance in Two Guns, a ghost town in Arizona.
 Two Guns is located in the central part of Arizona on U.S. Route 66 (US 66) in Coconino County between the city of Flagstaff and the town of Winslow.
 Also included are images of the Apache Death Cave and the Canyon Diablo Bridge which is located across the Canyon Diablo in Two Guns.

 Brief history

 Early settlers

-It has been determined that the greatest Native-American population that the area of Canyon Diablo where Two Guns is located ever had was between 1050 and 1300 A.D..
-This determination is the result of the carbon method dating system used on potsherds that were recovered in the area.
+It has been determined that the greatest Native-American population that the area of Canyon Diablo, where Two Guns is located, ever had was between 1050 and 1300 A.D.
+This determination is the result of radiocarbon dating and relative dating of potsherds recovered in the area.

 The Hopi, Navajos and Apaches are among the tribes who live where Two Guns is located.
 The Navajos and Apaches often fought each other and used the Diablo Canyon to seek refuge and as a point to launch an attack.
 Such was the case of the battle that ended in an area of Two Guns which is known as the Apache Death Cave.